VTickner/100-days-of-code-python/README.md

   - Turtle player can move up within the screen using key presses until they reach the finish line (y = 280).
 - **Car Manager Functionality**
   - Created a `CarManager` class
-  - Starts off with an empty list of cars and a basic car speed.
+  - Starts off with an empty list of cars and a base car speed.
+  - Move the cars left across the screen.
+- **Game Loop Logic**
+  - New cars are generated at regular intervals (every 6 loops) in the main game loop.
+  - Cars are moved every frame using the `CarManager`.
+- **Collision Detection**
+  - Each game loop checks the distance between the player and all cars.
+  - Game ends immediately when a car collides with the player (distance < 20).

 ### 💡 Key Learnings